dirceu-jr/work-at-olist-front/README.md

 ## Developing

 ### Built With
-It's plain HTML, CSS and JavaScript
+It's plain HTML, CSS and JavaScript wrapped in Flask (Python web framework) app.
+Main JS file is /static/js/script.js

 ### Prerequisites
 Python is required as it is wrapped in Flask app